MoeMoeen/smart_personal_planner/docs/checkpoints/checkpoint_2025_08_30_dynamic flow wiring.md

 ---
 # ✅ Checkpoint: Updated Intent Recognition & Dynamic Routing Strategy (LangGraph)

-Absolutely, brother.
 Here's a **precise and structured checkpoint** to document our latest decisions and architectural directions regarding **intent recognition, routing, and dynamic flow construction**.

 ---